Haryana achieves target of 2 cr Covid vaccinations, says state health minister | english.lokmat.com

 Haryana achieves target of 2 cr Covid vaccinations, says state health minister

-Haryana Minister Health Minister l Vij on Thursday informed that the state has achieved the target of 2 crore Covid vaccinations.
+Haryana Health Minister Anil Vij on Thursday informed that the state has achieved the target of 2 crore Covid vaccinations.

 The state administered 1,47,92,987 first dose and 52,67,220 second dose.